talyssonoc/structure/README.md

 ### Node

-Node only implemented all the used features on version 6, so for using Structure for a backend application you'll need Node 6 or later.
+Node has only implemented all the used features at version 8, so for using Structure for a backend application you'll need Node 8 or later.

 ### Browser

-Not all major browsers implemented the used features so you'll need to transpile the code for using it.
-For browser usage we have the [UMD version](https://github.com/talyssonoc/structure/blob/master/dist/structure.js) bundled with Webpack.
-We don't bundle Structure with its dependencies so you'll have to provide it with your module bundler.
-It's recommended to replace joi with [joi-browser](https://www.npmjs.com/package/joi-browser) when using it on the front-end, here's how we run our test suite on the browser regarding [bundling](https://github.com/talyssonoc/structure/blob/master/test/karma.conf.js#L3-L11) and [polyfill of features](https://github.com/talyssonoc/structure/blob/master/test/browserSetup.js#L1-L2).

-Be aware that not the whole test suite will pass on browsers, there are some cases that can't be simulated through polyfilling, like extending Array or having a non-structure class extending a structure class.
-You can setup the project on your computer and run npm run test:browser to see how it'll work.

-Right now 95.5% of the tests will pass on Chrome 55, and 95% will pass on Firefox 45.
-We intend to make it support older versions using polyfills in the next releases.
+We have a [UMD version](https://github.com/talyssonoc/structure/blob/master/dist/structure.js) for usage in browsers.
+Right now the tests are ran both in Node (using the original code) and in Electron (using the UMD version) and the whole test suite passes for both cases.
+Since we use modern JavaScript features inside the lib (like [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)), older browsers may not support it.
+Polyfilling them may be an option but it's not oficially supported.

 ## BattleCry generators